Courses

 ADVISE: PE 205A or demonstration of exit skills

 A review of running form and cardiovascular basics as well as an introduction to the next level of running ability using heart rate measurement to determine high and low aerobic zones.
-It will also emphasize range of motion, body alignment, and intermediate strength building.
-The course will expand cardiovascular health parameters, running endurance, flexibility, and core strength for students.
+The course will also emphasize range of motion, body alignment, and intermediate strength building.
+The course will expand cardiovascular health parameters, running endurance, flexibility, and core strength.

 ADVISE: PE 205B or demonstration of exit skills